 Nima Sensor Testing

-I ordered the following dishes, all specified to be gluten free upon request (and all which involved me having a lengthy conversation with my server to discuss the seriousness of my “gluten allergy“):
+I ordered the following dishes, all specified to be gluten free upon request (and all of which involved me having a lengthy conversation with my server to discuss the seriousness of my “gluten allergy“):

 - Chicken Lettuce Wraps appetizer (gluten free upon request)